margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 God holds us all amazingly in tact, in one grand brotherhood, and sisterhood.

 ## The Union ##
-North, South, East, West
+North, South, East, West.
 We all stand in this union,
-where everything is interconnected, rising above the conflict, the chaos, the discordant beliefs, and the enslavement of man finding our common bond, and the bridge to the other side, and the joy to love a neighbor another day
+where everything is interconnected, rising above the conflict, the chaos, the discordant beliefs, and the enslavement of man, finding our common bond, the bridge to the other side, and the joy to love a neighbor another day.

 ## The Rose Within ##
 There is a rose within everyone's heart.